The Possibilities (Preacher): Writing

 "The Possibilities" was written by Chris Kelley. elements in the episode are based on the first seven issues in the Preacher series, "Gone to Texas", of which the script was first read and reviewed by Preacher co-creator Garth Ennis, as with the other episodes of the series.
 The elements adapt, or at least provides allusions to Herr Starr from "Until the End of the World", in the form of an opening sequence, as well as from "Salvation" with Odin Quincannon.

 Shortly after the airing of "The Possibilities", AMC released a featurette titled "Inside Preacher: 'The Possibilities'" which went into greater detail about Jesse's latest discovery about his powers, why Tulip is so fervent in her quest for revenge and the dangers of Donnie learning Jesse's secret.
-Showrunner Sam Catlin was interviewed for the segment, and stated "This episode is a lot about Jessie imagining the different possibilities of what he can do with his power.
+Showrunner Sam Catlin was interviewed for the segment, and stated "This episode is a lot about Jesse imagining the different possibilities of what he can do with his power.
 He's sort of spooked by the fact he's got this power because he doesn't trust himself with it.
-Jessie needs to tell somebody."
+Jesse needs to tell somebody."
 Catlin then acknowledges that both Custer and Cassidy "take his power for a ride".
 Speaking about the revelation of Carlos' location, Catlin noted about Brienne and Jaime's reunion that "I think he agrees to go with Tulip and kill Carlos for two reasons: Carlos is on Jesse's radar, and they've been looking for him for years [...]
 Tulip's found him.
 Also Jesse's in a place where he doesn't trust himself to be a preacher and to be a good guy with his power [...].
 Catlin continued by mentioning Donnie's staged ambush in the gas station bathroom, where Jesse comes to learn the terrifying extent of his powers, "The bathroom scene is a test ... because Jesse has the perfect excuse and alibi to use the power for violence."
 He continued mentioning it to be an integral scene, "The fact that he's so directly tested in that moment and he passes that test gives him new confidence and he realises, "Now I know what I want to use it for" [...]
 He can actually be a good preacher."